williamrowell/drosophila_activity_analysis/README.md

 Authors: William Rowell <rowellw@janelia.hhmi.org>

-This project is a collection of functions to read drosophila activity data collected by Trikinetics *drosophila* activity and *drosophila* environmental monitors (DAMs and DEnMs), process the activity and sleep data, and plot this data.
+The code processes and analyzes the DAM (*Drosophila* Activity Monitor) data and delivers sleep/activity plots as well as data in Excel-readable format.
+The code contains a collection of functions for reading Trikinetics DENM (*Drosophila* Environmental Monitor) and DAM (*Drosophila Activity* Monitor) data formats, aggregating by genotype, identifying dead flies, identifying sleep bouts, plotting, and saving the data.
+System-wide parameters and experimental parameters are encoded in two separate config-style ini files.

 # FILE TYPES